£ Skip to content

 Can You Fix Scratched Watch Glass?

 Finding a scratch on your watch face doesn't have to be the end of the world.
 Most scratches can be removed with a bit of elbow grease and patience by using polish and a buffing cloth.
-Here are the simple steps to take:
+Follow our guide below and say goodbye to scratched glass.

 Step One: Identify the right polish for the scratch